KabukiStarship/KabukiToolkit/README.md

 * All of the C++ POD types.
 * Year 2038-safe Timestamps - 32-bit and 64-bit seconds timestamps along with 64-bit programmable sub-second timestamps using 32-bits for seconds and 32-bits sub-second tick.
+* All data types are 64-bit aligned so they may be rapidly copied from one system to another on homo-endian system, meaning same endian as opposed to hetero-endian which means mixed-endian.
+* Optional MSB variant encoding provides fast data compression similar to UTF-8.
 * Contiguous Objects
   * UTF-8, UTF-16, and UTF-32 strings.
-  * Stack - A stack of POD types as array.
+  * Stack - A stack of POD types in the form of a bounded-sized array.
-  * Array - A multidimension array with Stack of dimensions.
+  * Array - A multidimensional array with Stack of dimensions.
   * Loom - A homogenous array of UTF-8, UTF-16, or UTF-32 strings.
   * Table - A hash table of contiguous mappings.
   * Map - A sparse map of unsigned integers to ASCII Data Types.
   * Book - A multidictionary (i.e. unordered map) without hash table.
   * Dictionary - A dictionary of ASCII Data Types with hash table.
+  * B-Sequence - Describes the order and maximum sizes of a byte sequence of ASCII Data Types.
+  * Expression - Asynchronous Chinese Room Script Expressions capable of concurrently executing scripts in multiple language in real-time.

 [![GitHub version](https://badge.fury.io/gh/kabuki-starship%2Fkabuki-toolkit.svg)](https://badge.fury.io/gh/kabuki-starship%2Fkabuki-toolkit)